coder-mike/microvium/lib/src-to-il/analyze-scopes/readme.md

   - Parameter `c` is the case where a parameter is accessed from a nested function, and so must be closure-allocated.
 Like in the case with `b`, this requires that the function prologue make a copy of the argument, but unlike `b`, the copy is stored in the closure scope (`StoreScoped`).
 All further accesses to `b` (read or write) then actually accesses the closure slot.

-  - Parameter `d` is the case where a parameter isn't used at all.
-This is treated the same as `a` (i.e. we don't need a local variable slot or any function prologue for initialization) except that obviously there are no references to compile.

 Pass 1 identifies parameter bindings as part of the function scope.
 It also determines:

-  - Which parameters are used or not
   - Whether a parameter is written to or not
   - Whether a parameter is accessed from a nested function

-Pass 2 creates slots for parameters which are used.
+Pass 2 creates slots for parameters.

   - If the parameter needs to be closure-allocated, it allocates the slot in the closure scope
   - Otherwise, if the parameter is ever written to, it allocates it in a local variable slot
-  - Otherwise, if the parameter is used at all, it allocates an `ArgumentSlot`
+  - Otherwise, it allocates an `ArgumentSlot`
-  - Otherwise, no slot is required

 It was convenient to implement this using an `ArgumentSlot`, even though arguments a bit different to other slot types (the underlying runtime slot may not exist at all, if the argument wasn't passed by the caller, and the argument slot is read-only).
-This is because it means that all parameter references can consistently reference a `Binding`, and that all used bindings can consistently have an associated `Slot`.
+This is because it means that all parameter references can consistently reference a `Binding`, and that all bindings can consistently have an associated `Slot`.
 For parameters, the slot is either `LocalSlot`, `ClosureSlot`, or `ArgumentSlot`.
 If we didn't have an `ArgumentSlot`, then either there would be bindings without a slot, or parameter references without a binding, which isn't consistent with the general pattern.

 Pass 2 also populates prolog steps for each new parameter slot, which describes how the slot should be initialized.
 I.e. describes how argument values should be copied into either local variables or closure slots.